thisismydemo/thisismydemo.github.io/content/post/2023-01-19-entra-permissions-management-podcast.md

 ---
 title: Entra Permissions Management Podcast
-description: "I was recently on the Microsoft 425Show taling about Entra Permissions Management from a Partner Perspective. "
+description: "I was recently on the Microsoft 425Show talking about Entra Permissions Management from a Partner Perspective. "
 date: 2023-01-19T22:12:45.776Z
 preview: /Microsoft425Show.jpg